siddarthpai/blog-site/_posts/monads.md

 ---
 title: "MONAD"
-excerpt: "Heard of a new design pattern we didnt hear off in college.
+excerpt: "Heard of a new design pattern we didn't hear off in college.
 Had to dive deep :)"
-date: "2025-01-22T05:35:07.322Z"
+date: "2025-01-28T05:35:07.322Z"

-tags: ["funcitonal programming", "design pattern", "pain"]
+tags: ["funcitonal programming", "design pattern"]
 ---

 ## MONADS